-But for the rest of us, cold weather is no reason to stay inside.
-We aren’t afraid of the cold!
+However, for the rest of us, cold weather is no reason to stay inside.
+We aren’t afraid of the cold.
 We’re watching with anticipation for the first signs of snowfall.
-And nothing can keep us from getting outside and experiencing the crisp, cool, winter air.
+Nothing can keep us from getting outside and experiencing the crisp, cool, winter air.

 First, it’s worth your time and money to purchase a snow shovel that’s just right for the job.
 Choose an ergonomically designed shovel with a curved or adjustable handle.
 The curved handle will make it easier for you to stand upright while shoveling.
-And the adjustability is a nice feature to account for differences in height and reach.
+The adjustability is a nice feature to account for differences in height and reach.
 At the very least, you’ll want to pick a shovel with a plastic blade.
-Depending on the water content, one shovel-full of snow can weigh anywhere from 10 to 45 pounds.
-So a plastic blade helps to reduce the weight of your overall load.
+Depending on the water content, one shovel full of snow can weigh anywhere from 10 to 45 pounds.
+Therefore, a plastic blade helps to reduce the weight of your overall load.
 Coat the shovel blade with a layer of cooking spray to ensure the snow slides off easily.

-Considering that snow shoveling is one of the most common causes of back injuries in the winter, you’ll want to really stretch out your back before you begin the task.
+Considering that snow shoveling is one of the most common causes of back injuries in the winter, you’ll want to stretch out your back before you begin the task.
 Check out these stretches to get your back loosened up and reduce your risk of injury.
-After you’ve fully stretched out your back muscles, take a short, brisk walk or jog up and down the stairs a few times to get your blood pumping.
-Bundle up and you’re ready to go.
+After you’ve stretched out your back muscles fully, take a short, brisk walk or jog up and down the stairs a few times to get your blood pumping.
+Bundle up, and you’re ready to go.

 As you move the snow, avoid twisting your body at the waist.
 Rather pivot on one leg and face the area where you’d like to deposit the snow.
 Continue to be mindful of your form as you repeat the motions.
 Take a break every 15 minutes or so and give yourself an upper body hug.
 Hold that stretch for 30 seconds.
 When you’re finished with the entire job, take a few minutes to stretch out the back again.
 We’ve got some simple stretches here that will help you avoid soreness and pain the morning after you clear your walkway.